wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.4.2 - Released on 17 September 2024 =
+* New: Compatibility with the latest WP [6.6.2] and WC [9.3.1] Update.
+* New: Added a new template design for Return/Refund/Cancellation From.

 = 4.4.1 – Released on 22 August 2024 =
 * New: Compatibility with the latest WP [6.6.1] and WC [9.2.1] Update.